zeptocosm/tempchan/README.md

 ## License

-I haven't decided which open-source license to use yet, but I intend to add one soon.
-Until then, the following terms apply:

-* Anyone who wants to run this code (modified or not) may do so.
-* If you contribute code you agree that it may be used in the same way, and that it will be covered by whatever license I end up choosing.
+Tempchan is licensed under the GNU Affero General Public License 3.0.

-This software incorporates a copy of [SJCL](https://github.com/bitwiseshiftleft/sjcl) and of [QRJS2](https://github.com/englishextra/qrjs2), each of which are licensed according to their respective LICENSE.txt files.
+Tempchan incorporates a copy of [SJCL](https://github.com/bitwiseshiftleft/sjcl) and of [QRJS2](https://github.com/englishextra/qrjs2), each of which are licensed according to their respective LICENSE.txt files.